samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

 ### Deno

-The Deno Deploy playground enviroment includes a code editor built with Monaco.
+The Deno Deploy playground environment includes a code editor built with Monaco.
 If you are used to VS Code, this will feel familiar to you as VS Code also uses Monaco.
 This means you can edit TypeScript or JavaScript code and deploy it without having to leave your browser.

 {{< img src="2-deno-deploy-playground.png" alt="Deno Deploy playground" >}}